Where not noted, times and locations of programs can be obtained by calling the West Central Community Resource Centre at (403) 543-0555.

 Bread Basket – A partnership with Community Kitchens Calgary and Abundant Life Church, this program assists community members who are experiencing financial distress that prevents them from accessing fresh, free food.
 People leave the program with bags of food (perishable and non-perishable), and the amount of food varies each week depending on what is available.
 At Bread Basket, Closer to Home staff connect with community members to inform them about other beneficial programs and resources available to them through the WCCRC.

-Family Café – Parents/caregivers with children ages 0-5 are invited to attend the Family Café at Rosscarrock Community Hall (4411-10 Avenue SW) every Thursday starting September 2016.
+Family Café – Parents/caregivers with children ages 0-5 are invited to attend the Family Café at Rosscarrock Community Hall (4411-10 Avenue SW) every Thursday.
 The Family Café will host the Mother Goose program, educational games, and will provide opportunities for families to connect with one another.
 Coffee and snacks are provided.

-Homework Clubs – Students in grades one through six can access homework help, participate in recreational activities, practice social and life skills, and get to know other children in their neighbourhoods in a safe, structured and positive environment.
+Kids Konnect – Students in grades four through seven can access homework help, participate in recreational activities, practice social and life skills, and get to know other children in their neighbourhoods in a safe, structured and positive environment.
 Staff have grade-appropriate educational activities for students who do not bring their homework.
-Homework Clubs run in the following locations:
+Kids Konnect runs in the following locations:

 - Bethany Chapel – Tuesdays 3:30 – 5:00 pm